MaastrichtU-CDS/Model-Commissioning-Workflow/README.md

 - Docker CE (for Windows/macOS optionally)

 ## How to install?
+1. Download this repository [here](https://github.com/MaastrichtU-CDS/Model-Commissioning-Workflow/archive/refs/heads/master.zip), or clone the repository using the command `git clone https://github.com/MaastrichtU-CDS/Model-Commissioning-Workflow.git`.
-Please run the command `docker-compose up -d`.
+2. Please run the command `docker-compose up -d`.
 This will download and install all components needed (docker containers).
 If needed, you can store your own CSV dataset in [./triplifier_data](./triplifier_data) folder.
 This data will be parsed and stored in the RDF store.

 ## How to use?